peiffer-innovations/automated_testing_framework/documentation/STEPS.md

 As a quick note, all data types can be string encoded or set as the native value.
 So "200" and 200 are both acceptable on any number.
 Likewise, for a boolean, any of the following values will evaluate to `true`: `true`, "true", 1, "1", "yes".
 The string values are case-insensitive.

 ---

+## Working with Variables

+The `TestController` has the ability to provide variable definitions.
+You can use the `set_variable` step to set a variable or explicitly set the variable using the `setVariable` on the current `TestController`.
+Variables can be referenced using the double-curley-braces format, example: `{{myVariableName}}`.

+The variables will be evaluated when the Test Step executes.

+---

 ## Test Step Summary